-1. To assure the best possible selection of brick, mortar, and proposed jointing for the project, specify that the Contractor shall prepare sample panels of materials recommended by the A/E of all proposed exterior surfaces from which a selection can be made.
-Coordinate the size, form and location of these sample panels with the Project Manager.
-Coordinate the selection of masonry with the selection of other exterior materials at the same time, i.e., roofing, metal work, other building trim.
-2. After the selection has been made, coordinate the construction of an additional sample panel of the approved material to show, in detail, the variety of shapes, coursing, etc. that will be used in the facility.
-Maintain this enhanced sample panel until completion of the facility for comparison and standard of quality for the building.
+1. To assure the best possible selection of brick, mortar, and proposed jointing for the project, prepare sample panels of materials of all proposed exterior surfaces from which a selection can be approved by the Project Manager Coordinate the selection of masonry with the selection of other exterior materials at the same time, i.e., roofing, metal work, other building trim.
+2. Maintain sample panel until completion of the facility for comparison and standard of quality for the building.
 3. Unless otherwise directed, specify a cash allowance for the purchase of brick for the project.
 Specify that all exterior face brick is to be purchased at one time and delivered in sufficient quantity to complete the installation.
 This shall be done to ensure a uniform color throughout the building.
 4. Indicate a brick storage area on construction documents.
-5. The University prefers that masonry joints be of the type that will inhibit the entrance of water into the building.
-This makes "tooled" joints the joint of preference.
-Some design conditions may dictate departure from this preference, i.e., additions to existing buildings and project location.
-Any departure from the use of "tooled" joints shall be considered a deviation and must have prior approval in writing.
-6. The use of colored mortar is prohibited on the campus and shall be considered a deviation and must have prior approval in writing.
-7. Adequately specify methods for cleaning the various types of masonry used in the facility and any extraordinary conditions that may affect the use of masonry cleaning materials and equipment.
+5. All colored mortar shall be approved by [Campus Planning](#) prior to specification or use.
+6. Adequately specify methods for cleaning the various types of masonry used in the facility and any extraordinary conditions that may affect the use of masonry cleaning materials and equipment.
 Prohibit the use of sandblasting as a method for cleaning masonry.
-8. Because of long term maintenance requirements, the widespread use of water-repellent masonry coatings are generally discouraged.
+7. The widespread use of water-repellent masonry coatings is discouraged.
 The effective use of design detail shall be utilized to minimize and/or inhibit the entrance of water into the structure.